FRRouting/frr/doc/user/ospf_fundamentals.rst

 is mostly negligible for modern embedded CPUs, even for networks with thousands of nodes.
-The primary scaling overhead lies more in coping with the ever greater frequency of LSA updates as the size of a link-state area increases, in managing the @acronym{LSDB} and required flooding.
+The primary scaling overhead lies more in coping with the ever greater frequency of LSA updates as the size of a link-state area increases, in managing the :abbr:`LSDB` and required flooding.

-This section aims to give a distilled, but accurate, description of the more important workings of @acronym{OSPF}@ which an administrator may need to know to be able best configure and trouble-shoot @acronym{OSPF}@.
+This section aims to give a distilled, but accurate, description of the more important workings of :abbr:`OSPF`@ which an administrator may need to know to be able best configure and trouble-shoot :abbr:`OSPF`@.

 OSPF Mechanisms
 ---------------

-@acronym{OSPF} defines a range of mechanisms, concerned with detecting, describing and propogating state through a network.
+:abbr:`OSPF` defines a range of mechanisms, concerned with detecting, describing and propogating state through a network.
 These mechanisms will nearly all be covered in greater detail further on.
 They may be broadly classed as: